NUM-Forschungsdatenplattform/num-portal-webapp/docs/01_create_user/01_create_user.md

 Before you can start using CODEX you have to create a new user account for your personal work.

-A user account can be created by each indiviual by providing a company or institution email address.
-The responsive organization admin has to approve this new account before the user can log in again and start working on research projects.
+An user account can be created by each indiviual by providing a company or institution email address.
+The responsible organization admin has to approve this new account before the user can log in again and start working on research projects.

 ```{caution}